kharnam/devops-test/README.md

 ```
 Implement the following functionality:
-  - Generate a list of top 10 CPU consuming processes sorted in descending order.
+  - Generate a list of top 10 CPU consuming processes sorted in descending order
-  - In current directory create 10 sub-directories named dir1, dir2,..,dir10.
+  - In current directory create 10 sub-directories named dir1, dir2,..,dir10
   - Inside each created directory create a file with the same index like in the directory name, i.e. file1 in dir1, file2 in dir2 etc.
-  - Into each file write the 1 line from the list of processes.
+  - Into each file write the 1 line from the list of processes
 ```